ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Example of a UUIDv8 Value (time-based) {#uuidv8_example}

-This example UUIDv8 test vector utilizes a well-known 64 bit Unix epoch timestamp with nanosecond precision, truncated to the least-significant, right-most, bits to fill the first 48 bits through version.
+This example UUIDv8 test vector utilizes a well-known 64 bit Unix epoch timestamp with 10ns precision, truncated to the least-significant, right-most, bits to fill the first 60 bits of custom_a and custom_b while setting the version bits between these two segments to the version value of 8.

-The next two segments of custom_b and custom_c are filled with random data.
+The variant bits are set and the final segment, custom_c, is filled with random data.

 Timestamp is Tuesday, February 22, 2022 2:22:22.000000 PM GMT-05:00 represented
 as 0x16D6320C3D4DCC00 or 1645557742000000000